-- (a) technical advances that provide new sustainable production methods and products; - (b) reduced environmental footprint of blue food and feeds; - (c) environmental restorative aquaculture practices; - (d) improved economics with increased volume and diversity of production; - (e), policy-making to provide conditions for and to drive desired change and - (f) low carbon products and business investments to meet consumer demand.
+(a) technical advances that provide new sustainable production methods and products;

+(b) reduced environmental footprint of blue food and feeds;

+(c) environmental restorative aquaculture practices;

+(d) improved economics with increased volume and diversity of production;

+(e), policy-making to provide conditions for and to drive desired change and consumer demand.
 This win-win scenario will deliver improved diversification of blue foods and feeds and, at the same time, increase production volumes and quality, to improve the competitiveness of European and Brazilian aquaculture while reducing the industries environmental footprint.